ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * IsActive
 6. In case of Exceptions, system triggers relevant error messages.

-#### I. Validates whether a Registration Center is under working hours based on a timestamp received
+#### H. Validates whether a Registration Center is under working hours based on a timestamp received

 On receiving a request to fetch Registration Center Details with the input parameters (Registration Center ID and Date-Timestamp), the system determines the status of the Registration center as per the logic defined.